Introduction

 Valid Email Check

 ListDefender performs a series of tests to ensure that an email address is deliverable.
 For most email providers, we can accurately determine if an address is deliverable or if sending mail to it will result in a bounce.
-If an email address is not deliverable, ListDefender will mark the contact as Red (Do Not Send).
+If an email address is not deliverable, ListDefender will mark the contact as Red (Red (Do Not Send)).
 These tests are not configurable, but you can apply a tag that indicates the reason a contact failed the Valid Email Check (See Additional Options.)

 Additionally, you can choose to enable the option to opt out contacts that fail the Valid Email Check.
-When enabled, ListDefender will automatically opt out (in your CRM) contacts that fail the Valid Email Check.
+When enabled, ListDefender will automatically opt out (in your EMP) contacts that fail the Valid Email Check.
 These are contacts are not deliverable.
 We recommend enabling this option.

 Email Quality Check